TencentARC/ArcNerf/docs/trainer.md

     - 'random': random sample rays in batch randomly with replacement.
 Some rays may not be sampled in this mode.
   - cross_view: used in both mode.
 If True, each sample takes rays from different image.
 Else on in one image.

+- bkg_color:
+  - used to blend any bkg_color to the training batch.
+Only when 'mask' exists.
+  - color: If you use `random`, will use random bkg color for background rays.
+Otherwise, you can use (1, 1, 1) or other to set the rgb value.

 ------------------------------------------------------------------------
 ## Common_Trainer